-Paul Watson—Artist and Printmaker—was born in England and has lived in various parts of the country, most recently settling in Brighton, UK.
-His book of artwork Myth and Masks is available in our online shop, along with many of his pieces of original artwork.
+Paul Watson was born in England and has lived in various parts of the country, most recently settling in Brighton & Hove, UK.

 After getting his degree in art from Dartington College of Arts in 1992 he started developing a body of artwork based around assemblage and collage, mixing paint with found objects, whilst simultaneously taking an intensely active interest in the nascent web.

-In 1996 he launched the Lazarus Corporation—as both pseudo-corporate entity and website—onto an unsuspecting online public.
-In the subsequent decade-and-a-half it has been coaxed through numerous evolutionary cycles.
+In 1996 he launched the Lazarus Corporation both as a website and as a publishing house for his artwork.
+Over the years it has been coaxed through numerous evolutionary cycles.